lefodor/imolwindfarm/README.md

 `glpsol -m windfarm.mod -d wfmaintenance.dat -d wfstaff.dat -o output.txt`

-# Windfarm maintenance tasks
+# Windfarm problem setting
-Several maintenance jobs specific to windfarm are to be carried out with available staff.
-Maintenance tasks are described by material costs and cost of staff.
-Objective is to minimize total costs of maintenance including material and staff related costs and to minimize total downtime of wind turbines.
+Several maintenance jobs specific to windfarm are to be carried out while minimizing costs.
+Costs are broken down to material and staff related components.
+Each maintenance job requires staff with different expertise and each job can be normal or severe maintenance that requires deeper knowledge from the staff to resolve.
+The staff also has an attribute called experience points or job expertise that can be junior/middle/senior the higher the level of experience the more XP is related but also higher staff costs are induced.

 ## Maintenance jobs
 Maintenance jobs can be divided to minimum maintenance requirements and ad-hoc maintenance jobs.